Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Data

 To make the mock sample more realistic, we adopt a \citet{Cardelli+89} dust extinction law with $R_V=3.1$.
 For each galaxy and redshift bin, the $V$-band magnitude extinction $A_V$ is sampled from an exponential probability distribution with a mean value of 0.3 mag, truncated at $A_V=3$.
 While this is an oversimplification, probably far from the intrinsic distribution of dust in galaxies, known to be dependent on fundamental quantities such as chemical composition and gas abundance \citep[e.g.,][]{Li+19}, our ultimate goal is to test the ability of our method to recover the input extinction together with the intrinsic SFH.

-Fluxes in the $ugriz\YE\JE\HE$ bands are then computed by multiplying the synthetic spectra with the corresponding filter sensitivity curves\footnote{Available through the Spanish Virtual Observatory Filter profile service at \url{http://svo2.cab.inta-csic.es/theory/fps/}.}.
+We computed fluxes in the $ugriz\YE\JE\HE$ bands by multiplying the synthetic spectra with the corresponding filter sensitivity curves\footnote{Available through the Spanish Virtual Observatory Filter profile service at \url{http://svo2.cab.inta-csic.es/theory/fps/}.}.
 For the sake of simplicity, only the effective throughputs of UNIONS filters corresponding to EDF-N data were used to produce the synthetic photometry.
 Finally, random Gaussian noise is added to the computed fluxes to model a S/N of 30, consistent with the minimum threshold imposed to the observational sample.